It's the start of a new era for a Peterborough shopping centre which is under new ownership

 Peterborough’s Ortongate Shopping Centre has been sold to a new owner just months after going on the market.

-The 15-year-old Ortongate Shopping Centre, in Orton Goldhay, is understood to have been sold to Nottingham-based property developer ALB Group.
+The 15-year-old Ortongate Shopping Centre, in Orton Goldhay, has been bought by Nottingham-based property developer ALB Group.

-The centre, which was put up for sale earlier this year, was being sold in three chunks for a combined price of £5 million and it is understood that the ALB Group has bought about 200,000 square feet of the 225,000 square feet site
+The centre, which was put up for sale earlier this year, was being sold in three chunks for a combined price of £5 million and the ALB Group has bought about 200,000 square feet of the 225,000 square feet site

 The amount paid by ALB has not been revealed.